henriquehashimoto/ifood_coupon_analysis/readme.md

   - `data_transformation.py`
   - `data_load.py`
   - This should execute ~10min to 15min
-  - Now, you shoud have all necessary files for the rest of the analysis
+  - With that, you shoud have all necessary files for the rest of the analysis
-- Now you can see the notebooks - To use them, enable the recent-created Kernel `Python (iFood Env)`
+- Now you can see the notebooks - To use them, enable the recently created Kernel `Python (iFood Env)`, once you open the notebook, (may be necessary the restart of the IDE or kernel)
-  - `notebooks/01_data_exploratory.ipynb`
+    - For data exploration `notebooks/01_data_exploratory.ipynb`
-  - `notebooks/02_ab_test_analysis.ipynb`
+    - For A/B test analysis `notebooks/02_ab_test_analysis.ipynb`
-  - `notebooks/03_segmentations.ipynb`
+    - For customer segmentation tests and analysis `notebooks/03_segmentations.ipynb`

 # How this case was built

 1. Download the datasets trough the script `src/data/data_extraction.py`
-2. Verified data and understood it, also noted what changes was necesary for transformation script, on `notebooks/01_data_exploratory.ipynb`
+2. Verified data and understood it, also noted what changes was necessary for transformation script, on `notebooks/01_data_exploratory.ipynb`
 3. Created data `src/data/transformation` to clean and improve the datasets
 4. Created `src/data/data_load` to save transformed data
+5. Combine in one ETL on `main.py`
-5. Done the analysis of the A/B Test on `notebooks/02_ab_test_analysis.ipynb`
+6. Done the analysis of the A/B Test on `notebooks/02_ab_test_analysis.ipynb`
-6. Created segmentation on `notebooks/03_segmentations.ipynb`
+7. Created segmentation on `notebooks/03_segmentations.ipynb`

 ## Possible future iterations